 The region has great transport links and infrastructure and has some of the lowest commuting times in the country.
-With two major international airports as well as excellent road, rail and sea links, the North East is well connected for commuting and travelling.
-The A1 provides easy access both north and south whilst the A66 and A69 connect directly to the M6 making it easy to reach the Midlands.
+With two major international airports as well as excellent road, rail and sea links, the North is well connected for commuting and travelling.
+The A1 provides easy access both north and south whilst the A66 and A69 connect directly to the M6 making it easy to reach the Lake District and the Midlands.
 Tyneside operates a Metro light rail system which has 60 stations connecting Newcastle, Gateshead and Sunderland.

 Making a home

 The quality of schools in the region are excellent and perform above the national average.
 72.3% of north east pupils achieve five good grades across all subject areas compared nationally to 69.7%.
-The north east’s independent schools also have a strong track record.
+The North East’s independent schools also have a strong track record.

-Durham University consistently ranks among the top universities in the world and is investing £200m on the campus while Newcastle University is a hub for world-class research with one of the country’s best medical schools.
+Durham University consistently ranks among the top universities in the world and is investing £200m on the campus while Newcastle University is a hub for world class research with one of the country’s best medical schools.

 Entertainment and leisure

-The North East is famous for its friendliness and hospitality.
+The North is famous for its friendliness and hospitality.
 There are a wide range of mouth-watering restaurants and pubs, from fine dining and family gastropubs to traditional inns and bohemian cafes.
 There really is something for all tastes.

 With three major football clubs plus world class golf, cricket and rugby teams, the region has a love of sport and is probably most well-known for hosting the Great North Run, the world’s biggest half marathon.
-If you prefer playing sports rather than watching we have fantastic coastline for diving, sailing and outdoor pursuits, beautiful countryside and a wide range of leisure and fitness facilities.
+If you prefer playing sports rather than watching we have fantastic coastline for diving, sailing and outdoor pursuits, beautiful countryside in the Lake District and a wide range of leisure and fitness facilities.

 If shopping is high on your agenda then Gateshead’s Metrocentre is one of Europe’s largest shopping centres with over 300 stores and free parking.
 There is also a large range of shops in Newcastle’s Eldon Square and The Bridges shopping centre in Sunderland.
-If bustling shopping centres aren’t your scene, the North East also has its share of thriving, pretty market towns.
+If bustling shopping centres aren’t your scene, the North also has its share of thriving, pretty market towns.
 The markets at Alnwick and Hexham are among the top 12 in the UK.